What are Cloud auto attendants?

 User (subscriber) phone numbers can't be assigned to auto attendants - only service toll or toll-free phone numbers can be used.

-It is possible to apply more than one phone number to an auto attendant by associating more than one resource account to an auto attendant.
+It's possible to apply more than one phone number to entry-level auto attendants.

 Searching for users